LGUG2Z/microfest/README.md

 which scales horizontally across multiple production and non-production environments with minimal configuration and zero templating.
 Under the hood, `microfest` uses [bbolt](https://github.com/etcd-io/bbolt) as a fast and reliable key/value store that is optimised for read-intensive workloads.
-As `bbolt` uses an exclusive write lock on the database which nicely handles the potential problem of multiple concurrent updates.
+As `bbolt` uses an exclusive write lock on the database, this nicely handles the potential problem of multiple concurrent updates.

 `microfest` exposes the following routes:
 ## `/manifest`